outreachy/website/README.md

  * `home/templates/home/blog` - blog post HTML (some posts are in the Wagtail CMS and are not in this git repository)
  * `home/templates/home/dashboard` - each Outreachy website account has a "dashboard" where important information, notices, and deadlines can be found

+Key CSS files and directories:
+ * `outreachyhome/templates/sass/` - CSS that overrides the default Bootstrap theme

 ### Less commonly used directories

 The top-level directory `docs` is where our maintenance and design documents go.
 There is a work-in-progress guide for Outreachy organizer tasks.
 The `docs` directory also includes the intern and mentor agreements, and our privacy policy.